GrandpaBond/pxt-heading/README.md

 ## Magnetometer Calibration
 While calibrating, imagine the situation from the perspective of our spinning buggy.
 As the buggy spins clockwise, the end of the magnetic field-vector sweeps out an anti-clockwise Spin-Circle.

 When the spin-axis neatly aligns with a magnetometer axis, this Spin-Circle projects squarely at right-angles to it, resulting in simple sine-wave readings in the other two axes.

 But in the fully general case, where the microbit is off-axis to the rotation, the Spin-Circle projects onto the plane of each pair of orthogonal axes (XY,YZ,ZX) as an Ellipse with a certain eccentricity (and maybe a tilt).

 We will always get the best heading discrimination from the "roundest", most "square-on" view (i.e. the least eccentric Ellipse).

 Taking readings from just those two axes, we'll need to transform points lying around the Ellipse (by first rotating about the origin, and then scaling vertically to "un-squash" the Ellipse), so that they lie back on the original Spin-Circle, giving a relative angle that can (eventually) be offset by a fixed bias to return the true heading with respect to magnetic North.

-*******

-As we spin around, successive measured points will then trace out a circle on the sphere with a diameter ranging from tiny (in polar regions where the field is more vertical), to the full diameter of the sphere (when we are near the earth's equator and the field is horizontal).
-We'll call this circle the Spin-Circle.
+??????
 Although the magnetometer provides three readings (X,Y & Z), we will only need to use two of them to get our heading angle; the challenge is to choose the best two for the job!